s3xysteak/cesium-use/src/docs/intro.md

 # Introduction

-Cesium Use is a Vue-based CesiumJS utility library that offers a range of functions and components to simplify the development process based on CesiumJS, providing a better development experience and more powerful features.
+Cesium Use is a Vue-based CesiumJS utility library that offers a range of functions and components to simplify the development process based on CesiumJS, providing a better development experience and higher development efficiency.

 ::: tip Prerequisite Knowledge